MIIAN/interactive_menu/README.md

 npm install

-Download project and double click indes.html file to view in browser.
+Download project and double click index.html file to view in browser.

-Use Php files to upload to wordpress plugin folder.
+Use php files for wordpress.